Microsoft Office add-in / plug-in projects

 End Class

-Your solutions are secure, isolated, deployable and updatable
+Your Office solutions are secure, isolated, deployable and updatable

-Adhering to a strict Office security policy, Add-in Express isolates each of your extensions with separate application domains and allows you the complete unloading of your managed extensions.
-You can isolate your Office extensions by two shims, the VSTO Loader provided by Microsoft (if it is installed on your development PC) and the Add-in Express Loader.
-The latter is delivered with Add-in Express, enforces all restrictions of the VSTO Loader and can be signed by your digital certificate.
+In accordance with a strict Office security policy, Add-in Express isolates each of your extensions into a separate application domain and allows you to unload your managed extensions on the fly not affecting any other add-ins installed on the end-user's machine.
+To isolate your Office extensions, you use the Add-in Express Loader delivered with Add-in Express, which can be signed by your own digital certificate.

-All setup projects generated by Add-in Express support the rigorous Vista and Office security model, embrace all necessary prerequisites and are completely compatible with the ClickOnce technology.
+All setup projects generated by Add-in Express support the rigorous Windows 7, Windows 8 and Office security models, contain all necessary prerequisites and are completely compatible with the ClickOnce technology.